Rinze283/Author---HydraMarker/README.md

 <br />
 <img src=https://github.com/Lilin2015/Author---HydraMarker/blob/main/README_md_files/track.png width=300><br />

 This is a rough example.
 We believe you will have better ideas of utilizing marker fields.
 Feel free to use this toolkit!
-If convenient, please cite our paper.
+If convenient, please cite our paper or this address.
 .....TODO.....